desirajusantosh/me/content/en/home/about.md

 weight: 8
 ---

-This is **Santosh**.
-I'm creative at heart with heavy tech and design obsession.
-Currently living and working in the bay area.
-I work at the intersection of product and advanced hardware/software development.
-Inspired by the fact that small product decisions make huge impact for users.
+👋, I'm Santosh!
+I live in the Bay Area working at the intersection of product and cutting-edge hardware/software development.
+I'm passionate about how thoughtful product decisions can make a huge impact on people's lives.

-Having a passion for volunteering, I've been involved with organizations which support STEM & mental health.
-At the moment, I volunteer as a Crisis Counselor at Crisis Text Line.

-Some of my interests in no particular order: travel hacking, poker, working out, active leasure, tea, design, photography, dogs.
-I'm always happy to have conversations surrounding these or anything in general.
-Drop me a line.
+Beyond tech, I'm driven to give back.
+I most recently volunteered as a Crisis Counselor at Crisis Text Line and am actively involved with organizations supporting STEM education and mental health initiatives.

+When I'm not brainstorming the next big thing, you might find me travel hacking my way to a new adventure, mastering a poker strategy, or hitting the gym for an active leisure session.
+Throw in some tea, design inspiration, photography, and the company of a furry friend, and that's my happy place.

+I'm always up for a conversation, whether it's about these interests or anything else under the sun.
+Feel free to drop me a line!